Nastas95/SteamClip/README.md

 # **USAGE**

 1. Run SteamClip by double clicking it.
-Upon launch the program will check if the userdata folder containing your SteamID is in the default directory **(~/.local/share/Steam/userdata)** or previously selected custom directory.
-If for some reason the expected userdata folder is invalid, the program will prompt you to select a valid userdata folder.
+Upon launch the program will ask what Steam version you have installed: Standard (from your distro package manager) or Flatpak.
+There is an option to manually select your userdata folder, default directory is **(~/.local/share/Steam/userdata)**

  **Config file is located in ~/.config/SteamClip**

 If you have multiple Steam profiles, SteamClip will show you a list with every (valid) SteamID